 - c.
 Object buildings are located in an open space and do not occupy a minimum of two sides of a block.
 Figure 920-08. - i.
-Object Buildings shall comply with all regulations in this section, except siting related regulations. - ii.
-Deviations from regulations in this section, including style, may be permitted by the Planning Board if consistent with the intent of this Article. - (2) Civic buildings shall have a 16' minimum height first floor. - (3) Civic buildings may be sited to create open space along the build-to line. - (4) Massing shall highlight the principal/ ceremonial entry to the building and the entry shall be celebrated with architectural detailing.
+Object Buildings shall comply with all regulations in this section, except siting related regulations. - (2) Civic buildings shall have a 16' minimum height first floor. - (3) Civic buildings may be sited to create open space along the build-to line. - (4) Massing shall highlight the principal/ ceremonial entry to the building and the entry shall be celebrated with architectural detailing.